NHL free agency: Devils sign Palat, Capitals add Strome

 The Devils landed Palat after losing the Johnny Gaudreau sweepstakes to the Columbus Blue Jackets.
 Gaudreau signed a $68.25 million, eight-year contract with Columbus after deciding to leave Calgary.
 His decision came after an initial frenzy of signings, including the Washington Capitals getting Cup-winning goaltender Darcy Kuemper and Giroux leaving Florida for Ottawa.

-The Capitals previously signed Darcy Kuemper to be their starting goaltender and Charlie Lindgren to be their backup, re-signed winger Marcus Johansson and defenseman Matt Irwin, and replaced Justin Schultz on the blue line with another Blackhawks castoff, Erik Gustafsson.
+The Capitals previously signed Darcy Kuemper to be their starting goaltender and Charlie Lindgren to be their backup, re-signed winger Marcus Johansson and defenseman Matt Irwin, and signed two other Blackhawks castoffs, Erik Gustafsson and Henrik Borgstrom.
 They acquired winger Connor Brown from the Ottawa Senators for a 2024 second-round pick.

 Ottawa also stayed busy, following up on signing former Flyers captain Claude Giroux by locking up third-year center Josh Norris through the 2029-30 season with a $63.3 million, eight-year deal.